codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 app.run(host='0.0.0.0', port=81)
 ```

-So here we add the first route by creating a route for our index html file by typing out `@app.route('/')`.
+So here we add the first route by creating a route for our `index.html` file by typing out `@app.route('/')`.
 Next we add our `index` method to render the template.
 Altogether this looks like this:

 ```py
 @app.route('/')